languagetool-org/languagetool-org.github.io/http-server.md

     languagetool --http --config server.properties --port 8081 --allow-origin "*"

-On MacOS you can start the server using [brew](https://github.com/Homebrew/brew):
+On MacOS you can start the server as a service in the background using [brew](https://github.com/Homebrew/brew):

-    languagetool-server --config server.properties --port 8081 --allow-origin "*"
+    brew services start languagetool

 * If this fails with an error saying that `java` cannot be found, [install Java 8 or later](https://java.com/en/download/help/download_options.xml) first.